Pupil premium strategy statement

 Secrets of Success scheme

-Kapow PSHE scheme
+Kapow PSHE schemes

 Assemblies